Science of Reading Week Webinar: Early Readers: Building Strong Foundations

 Day 1 of Lexia® Fall Science of Reading Week

-“Thank you for this amazing learning opportunity.
-Jenna, you are my new hero!” — Amy D.
+“Thank you for this amazing learning opportunity!” — Amy D.

-Thousands of educators nationwide showed up for Lexia Science of Reading Week, and attendees raved about Day 1–Early Readers: Building Strong Foundations.
+Thousands of educators nationwide showed up for Day 1 of Lexia Science of Reading Week—Early Readers: Building Strong Foundations—and the feedback was glowing.

 “Great host!
 Great panel,” said Michelle R.

-Karla D begged for a repeat, posting “Amazing!!!
-Would love to hear this again.”
+“Amazing!!!
+Would love to hear this again,” added Karla D.

-”We have to go slow to go fast—so building in those expectations for routines, helping them feel safe and secure, and trusting us as adults in the classroom,” said Dr. Angela Rutherford, professor of teacher education, director of the Center for Excellence in Literacy Instruction, University of Mississippi.
+- Start with trust and routines.
+“We have to go slow to go fast—so building in those expectations for routines, helping them feel safe and secure, and trusting us as adults in the classroom,” said Dr. Angela Rutherford, professor of teacher education and director of the Center for Excellence in Literacy Instruction, University of Mississippi.

-“Keep activities short, playful, with clear beginnings and endings, and enough opportunities to respond so that every child has a moment with you, and gets feedback on their skills,” said Dr. Ann Kaiser, Susan W. Gray professor of education and human development, Department of Special Education, Vanderbilt University.
+- Keep instruction playful and purposeful.
+“Keep activities short, playful, with clear beginnings and endings, and enough opportunities to respond so that every child has a moment with you, and gets feedback on their skills,” said Dr. Ann Kaiser, Susan W. Gray Professor of Education and Human Development, Vanderbilt University.

-Listen now for one of the most captivating discussions on early literacy held this year, and then find out why every early elementary teacher needs to ask “who is doing the thinking?”
+Listen to the full session for one of the most insightful conversations on early literacy this year—and learn why every early elementary teacher should be asking, “Who is doing the thinking?"

 By submitting this form, I agree to receive information and marketing relating to news, updates on Lexia products and services, offers, and invitations to events from Lexia, and I understand and agree that Lexia may process and transfer my information to its affiliates globally and to third-party entities that provide services to Lexia for such purposes, in accordance with Lexia's Privacy Policy.
 I understand that I may opt-out of such communications at any time by clicking the link provided in the communication or by contacting Lexia at